Best Mountain Bike Tire Pressure: MTB Tire Pressure Calculator

 The way you ride your bike also decides the pressure your tires need.
 If you ride your bike smoothly through obstacles, keep the pressure low.
 But, if your style is more point-and-shoot, go for high pressure.

-What should be the tire pressure for mountain bike on road?
+What should be the Tire Pressure for Mountain Bike on Road?

 Keep the pressure of your mountain bike between 35 and 65 psi for riding on the road.
 This is because high pressure is recommended for roads.
-Read a detailed guide about riding a mountain bike on road.

 Do You Need an MTB Tire Pressure Calculator?